Healthcare and life sciences in London

 3. A gateway to academic excellence and talent

-• Five of 16 UK Research and Innovation (UKRI) funded Centres for Doctoral Training in AI and Healthcare are in London [7]
+Two of 12 UK Research and Innovation (UKRI) funded Centres for Doctoral Training in AI and Healthcare are in London [7]

-• UCL, Imperial, King’s College London and QMUL are in the top 100 universities for life sciences and medicine globally [8].
+UCL, Imperial, King’s College London, London School of Hygiene & Tropical Medicine and QMUL are in the top 100 universities for life sciences and medicine globally [8].

-• 9.4% of the London population are students in full time education, vs. 7.7% in the rest of the UK.
+9.4% of the London population are students in full time education, compared with 7.7% in the rest of the UK.

 4. A powerhouse for research and development